HDR & Exposure7 min readJanuary 12, 2026

 Not every photo needs HDR.
 Use it when:

-• Windows are in the frame (virtually all interior shots)
+• Windows are in the frame (almost all interior shots)

 • The scene has high contrast between light and dark areas

-• You need to show both the interior and the exterior view through windows
+• You need to show both interior detail AND the exterior view through windows

 • You want window pull included automatically